rznas/hh/docs/technical/graphrag-strategy.md

 ## Executive Summary

-This document outlines the optimal GraphRAG approach for transforming the Wills Eye Manual structured JSON into a queryable knowledge graph using Zep Graphiti.
-The strategy prioritizes medical safety, efficient retrieval, and accurate triage recommendations.
+This document outlines the Microsoft GraphRAG implementation approach for transforming the Wills Eye Manual structured JSON into a queryable knowledge graph.
+The strategy prioritizes medical safety, efficient retrieval, accurate triage recommendations, and hierarchical knowledge organization.

 ## Data Structure Analysis